-After reflecting on the importance of internships, this year we are relaunching the Our Friends Electric fundraising scheme to focus solely on funding for paid internships.
+After reflecting on the importance of internships, this year we are relaunching the Our Friends Electric scheme to focus solely on supporting paid internships.
 We believe in fair pay for all and we want to focus our effort on someone who might otherwise be excluded.
 Our ambition is to create a year round paid internship programme which shares our skills, helps to build confidence, and gives first-hand experience of working with artists.

 Plastic Tiger Factory at Visability Arts, Brighton